-There are approximately 95,471 miles of shoreline in the United States and its territories (according to NOAA).
+According to NOAA, there are approximately 95,471 miles of shoreline in the United States and its territories.
 Translation: There is ample and varied surf and sand in this big, beautiful country for you to explore.
 To learn more, check out this roundup of the most unique and interesting bits of US beach trivia.
 Then start planning your trip!

 01 of 11